MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 }
 ```

- Before [!INCLUDE[cpp_dev10_long](../build/includes/cpp_dev10_long_md.md)], each call to `operator+` allocates and returns a new temporary `string` object (an rvalue). `operator+` cannot append one string to the other because it does not know whether the source strings are lvalues or rvalues.
+ Before Visual C++ 2010, each call to `operator+` allocates and returns a new temporary `string` object (an rvalue). `operator+` cannot append one string to the other because it does not know whether the source strings are lvalues or rvalues.
 If the source strings are both lvalues, they might be referenced elsewhere in the program and therefore must not be modified.
 By using rvalue references, `operator+` can be modified to take rvalues, which cannot be referenced elsewhere in the program.
 Therefore, `operator+` can now append one string to another.
 This can significantly reduce the number of dynamic memory allocations that the `string` class must perform.
 For more information about the `string` class, see [basic_string Class](../standard-library/basic-string-class.md).

  Move semantics also helps when the compiler cannot use Return Value Optimization (RVO) or Named Return Value Optimization (NRVO).
 In these cases, the compiler calls the move constructor if the type defines it.
 For more information about Named Return Value Optimization, see [Named Return Value Optimization in Visual C++ 2005](http://go.microsoft.com/fwlink/?LinkId=131571).